 Throw a Coin in the Trevi Fountain

 It’s cliché but the Trevi Fountain has to be seen, which is even more beautiful at night as it glows in its golden hue.
-It’s the most photographed fountain in Rome (a city with many fountains) so good luck trying to wrestle yourself into a good position in order to thrown in your coin and get your snap with this famous landmark!
+It’s the most photographed fountain in Rome (a city with many fountains) so good luck trying to wrestle yourself into a good position in order to throw in your coin and get your snap with this famous landmark!
 All the coins are collected and used for local charitable causes, so you can’t go wrong with throwing one in for that.

 The bus system here is a great way of living like a local and easy to navigate since all bus stops list every destination the bus stops at.
-Not only will you get to be in the company of the Roman people, and even strike up conversation, but you will get to see areas otherwise missed when travelling underground.
+Not only will you get to be in the company of the Roman people, and even strike up a conversation, but you will get to see areas otherwise missed when travelling underground.
 Not all of Rome is pretty, but there’s something about the gritty edges of Rome that are still as fascinating.
 Jump off someplace random for a real adventure (not advisable at night where Rome can get a little…sketchy).